 One thing seems clear to me: if dolphins were to make maps, all the attention would be focused on the seas and oceans, with the continents as terra incognita.
 We humans sometimes venture out of our comfort zone, but the only possibility for a dolphin to visit the planet’s land masses is via a dolphinarium.
 And, as a dolphin, I don’t think I would be very keen on that.

 Like with the molar projection, the dolphin’s map is mirrored in relation to our anthropocentric world maps.
-Dolphins look at the water surface from below; moreover, it makes sense to put the most interesting areas at the top of the map and let the white spots dangle at the bottom.
+After all, dolphins look at the water surface from below.
+Moreover, it makes sense to put the most interesting areas at the top of the map and let the white spots dangle at the bottom.